Carol Lewis

 Carol LeGrant Lewis (born August 8, 1963) is an American former track and field athlete who specialized in the long jump.
 She is the 1983 World Championship bronze medalist, and a 4-time US Champion.
 Her best long jump of 7.04 meters in 1985 is the former American record.
-She is the sister of 9-time Olympic gold medalist Carl Lewis, and former professional soccer player Cleveland Lewis.
-She is also the daughter of retired American hurdler Evelyn Lawler.
+She is the sister of nine-time Olympic gold medalist Carl Lewis, and former professional soccer player Cleveland Lewis.
+She is also the daughter of the late American hurdler Evelyn Lawler.